PrestaShop/docs/src/content/1.7/modules/concepts/mail-templates/apply-transformation-from-module.md

 {% endblock %}
 ```

-Note the `subtitle` class on the span contain the custom message, we will use it as a css selector for our transformation.
+Note the `<span class="subtitle">` that contains the custom message, we will use a CSS selector for our transformation.

-### The Transformation class
+## The Transformation class

-In this example we are gonna create a class implementing the `TransformationInterface`, its purpose is to change the color
+In this example we are going to create a class implementing the `TransformationInterface`.
+Its purpose is to change the color
-of all the tags with the `subtitle` class.
+of all the `<span>` tags with the `subtitle` class.

 ```php
 namespace PrestaShop\Module\MyEmailThemeModule\MailTemplate\Transformation;